Mastodon Mastodon Mastodon Mastodon

 return json.loads(data)

-Limiting the permissions of programs and processes to the bare minimum can significantly reduce the potential damage from vulnerabilities.
+Limiting the permissions of programs and processes to the minimum they need reduces the damage a bug or compromise can cause.

 def process_user_data(user_data):